 Project Owner: City of Fort Wayne Public Works, Redevelopment Commission

 Description: This project was started in 2011, but lacks funding for construction.
 The project is 80% designed.
 The project is moving forward with the acquisition of the last 4 parcels to get this project shovel-ready in hopes of securing funding assistance.
+The city is applying for a Next Levels Trail Grant for this project.

 Current Phase: Construction Phase 2